100th Lung Transplant Performed at Northwestern Medicine

 While on the most recent reunion tour with Smashing Pumpkins, Lipnick was admitted to a hospital in Europe for treatment.
 Upon returning to the United States, Lipnick started to feel better and rejoined the band in California.
 But after a few weeks on tour, Lipnick’s symptoms got worse and he needed medical attention.

 “Despite going to numerous hospitals in the United States and Europe, no one could figure out the rapid decline of my lungs,” says Lipnick.
 “I could have gone to any hospital in California, but I insisted on returning home to Chicago.
 I was born at Northwestern Memorial and trusted them to save my life.
-They’re at the forefront of cutting-edge research and patient care.
+They’re at the forefront of leading-edge research and patient care.
 It’s a world-class hospital with world-class doctors in a world-class city.”

 When Lipnick arrived at Northwestern Memorial in October 2019, doctors tested and admitted him for respiratory syncytial virus (RSV) – a common respiratory virus that can be serious for infants and older adults.
 After spending one week in the hospital, Lipnick attempted to take it easy, but within a few weeks, he returned to the emergency department and collapsed.